-Without admitting or denying guilt, Homestead Northwest founder James Wynstra has agreed to pay a civil fine of $100,000 in connection with the collapse of the company and the losses to hundreds of local investors.
+Without admitting or denying guilt, Homestead Northwest founder James Wynstra has agreed to pay a civil fine of $100,000 in connection with the collapse of the Lynden company and the losses of hundreds of local investors estimated at $65 million.

 The fine assessed by the Washington Department of Financial Institutions was disclosed in documents made public Friday, March 8.

-Suzanne Sarason, the state department's chief of enforcement, acknowledged that Wynstra may not wind up paying a penny of the $100,000 fine.
-The consent order between Wynstra and the state says that payment of the fine is deferred until Homestead's investors are repaid in full for losses said to total about $65 million.
+Suzanne Sarason, the department's chief of enforcement, acknowledged that Wynstra might not wind up paying a penny of the $100,000 fine.
+The consent order between Wynstra and the state says payment of the fine is deferred until Homestead's investors are repaid in full for their losses.

 "If there is any money, obviously it should go to the investors," Sarason said.